 In Pokémon Unite, you will always play from left to right.
 Your team will always spawn on the left of the map, and the enemy team on the right.

-Pokemon Unite characters
+Pokémon Unite characters

-The Pokémon Unite playable characters are:
+According to the official Pokémon Unite site, the characters are:

 - Venusaur (plus Bulbasaur and Ivysaur)